ritabt/PokAImon/README.md

 <img src="docs/images/image-banner.png" align="middle" width="3000"/>

 # PokAImon: Competitive Multi-Agent RL Training
-This is our final project for CS230 and CS231n.
 We train Pokemon agents to sumo fight in a Unity environment with Reinforcement Learning.
 More implementation details can be found in our report paper here.
-More details on components of this repo can be found in the original clones README [here](https://github.com/ritabt/PokAImon/blob/main/UNITY_README.md).
+More details on components of this repo can be found in the original cloned README [here](https://github.com/ritabt/PokAImon/blob/main/UNITY_README.md).

+This is our final project for Stanford's CS230 and CS231n.
+The contributors to this repo are Cole Sohn and Rita Tlemcani.

 ## To use Unity ML